tanishv12/tanishv12/README.md

 📍HTML

-🔭 I’m currently working on Agenda
+🔭 I’m currently working with Python in detail
-🌱 I’m currently learning Django
+🌱 I’m currently learning on working with APIs